dejoy-io/mini-apps-docs/guides/authorizing-user.md

 	return func(context *gin.Context) {
 		// We expect passing init data in the Authorization header in the following format:
 		// <auth-type> <auth-data>
-		// <auth-type> must be "tma", and <auth-data> is Dejoy Mini Apps init data. authParts := strings.Split(context.GetHeader("authorization"), " ")
+		// <auth-type> must be "tma", and <auth-data> is DeJoy Mini Apps init data. authParts := strings.Split(context.GetHeader("authorization"), " ")
 		if len(authParts) != 2 {
 			context.AbortWithStatusJSON(401, map[string]any{